jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

   - Level 1: +20 residents with tea, bombins and electricity as basic needs.
   - Level 2: +40 residents with gramophones, typewriters and violines as basic needs.

-You can either use the skyscraper upgrade button (recommended), or the build menu as a fallback in case of mod conflicts.

-Use short-cut "I" to get into skyscraper upgrade mode before unlocking engineer/investor skyscrapers.
+*Use short-cut "I" to get into skyscraper upgrade mode before unlocking engineer/investor skyscrapers.*

+**Needs productions** for additional residents.
+All products can also be imported through docklands.

+- **Sardines**
+  - Fish cannery consuming olives, fish and iron ore
+  - Olive orchard
+- **Suits**
+  - Suits factory consuming linen and wool
+  - Linen cloth maker consuming hemp
+  - Hemp farm
+- **Tea**
+  - Tea factory consuimg imported tea
+  - Tea importer

+Smaller **power plants** and additional energy options.

+- Coal power plant with bonus when built next too coal mines
+- Small oil power plant
+- Small gas power plant
+- Fuel station with integrated oil pump

+**Cosmetics** for railways.

+- Dynamic railway freight and passenger platforms ornaments.
+- Randomized freight train skins.

+## Notes and Known Issues

-There is no cross progression from upgraded residences to their next population tier.
+- There is no cross progression from upgraded residences to their next population tier.
 You have to downgrade to normal residences first - just like the skyscrapers handle it.
 This is due to technical reasons.

-### New Productions

-All products can also be imported through Docklands.

-#### Sardines

-- Olive Orchard: Olives
-- Fish Cannery: Sardines from Ore, Olives and Fish

-#### Suits

-- Hemp Farm: Hemp
-- Linen Cloth Maker: Linen from Hemp
-- Suits Factory: Suits from Linen and Wool

-#### Tea

-- Tea Importer: Imported Tea
-- Tea Factory: Tea from Imported Tea

-### Power Plants

-- Coal Power Plant with bonus when built next too coal mines (OW only)
-- Small Oil Power Plant (OW / NW*)
-- Small Gas Power Plant (OW / NW*)
-- Fuel Station with integrated oil pump (OW / NW)

-(*) Oil and Gas power plants are available in the NW when played together with `[Addon] New World Cities`.

-### Factory Variations

-Shift+V variations for production buildings.

-- Fur Dealer: 3 new variations
-- Bakery: 2 new variations (+ skin for stone pavement)
-- Cannery: 2 new variations
-- more will follow ...

-### Railway Ornaments

-- Dynamic railway freight and passenger platforms.
-- Randomized freight train skins.

-### Stone Pavement Ornaments

-- Also function as street.
-- Adds Shift+V variations with this ground to various City Decoration and City Lights Pack ornaments.

-## Known Issues

 - (workers only) The game always prefers one direction when building a single row of houses.
 You have to rotate such a building everytime you place or upgrade it or its neighbors.
 - The arrows for skyscraper upgrade don't show sometimes.
 The buildings will upgrade if you click anyway.